-Construction of the project would temporarily increase noise levels in the area during the construction period.
-The duration of construction is expected to be 120-180 days.
+No construction is proposed with this project.
+Therefore, there would be no construction noise impacts.
+Future changes to the building or the site would temporarily increase noise levels in the area during the construction period.
+The duration of any construction would likely be 30-60 days.
 Therefore, the noise from construction may be steady for several weeks and then cease all together.
 Construction activities, including site clearing, building construction, and paving would be considered an intermittent noise impact throughout the construction period.
 These activities could result in various effects on sensitive receptors, depending on the presence of intervening barriers or other insulating materials.
 Although construction activities would likely occur only during daytime hours, construction noise could still be considered disruptive to local residents.
 The City of Merced does not have a noise ordinance, but past practice has been to allow construction activities during daylight hours (between 7:00 a.m. and 7:00 p.m.).
-Initial Study #02-27 identified mitigation measures to reduce the noise during construction.
-These measures would be applicable to this project as well.